When the Pawn...: Title

+The title is a poem Apple wrote in response to unfavorable reactions from readers to a Spin cover story about her.
+Apple said: "It came from being made fun of, and then, of course, it becomes a thing I'm being made fun of for."
+Richard Harrington of The Washington Post called it Apple's version of the Chumbawamba lyric "I get knocked down, but I get up again" from their 1997 single "Tubthumping".

+When the Pawn... broke the record for longest album title at 444 characters (previously held by a volume in The Best...
+Album in the World...Ever!), though this record was subsequently broken.
+(Note: Soulwax's Most of the Remixes, released in 2007, broke Apple's record with 552 characters.
+Their record was itself broken in 2008 by Chumbawamba, whose album title The Boy Bands Have Won has 865 characters.)

-Music and lyrics
+Composition and lyrics

 According to Katherine St. Asaph of Pitchfork: "When the Pawn… is about knowing your patterns, knowing the rubble they’ve made of your life—and knowing you’ll do it again."
 Asaph also said: "[Apple's] vocal roles are larger-than-life: precise and unsingably fast, fit for a technical rapper, or open-throated and dramatic, like a stage diva commandeering an encore."

 Release

 The first single, "Fast as You Can", was fairly popular and received moderate radio and video airplay.
 It reached the top 20 on the US Billboard Modern Rock Tracks chart and became Apple's first top 40 hit on the UK Singles Chart.
 The follow-up singles, "Limp" and especially "Paper Bag", which was nominated for a Grammy Award, were less successful.
 Apple's boyfriend at the time, filmmaker Paul Thomas Anderson, directed the videos for all three singles.

 In 2019, Apple collaborated with King Princess on a cover of "I Know".
 The song was released for Spotify's RISE program on January 25.

-A reissue by Vinyl Me Please was announced in 2020 featuring a new cover chosen by Fiona herself, marking the album's first ever vinyl pressing.
+A reissue by Vinyl Me Please was announced in 2020 featuring a new cover chosen by Fiona, marking the album's first ever vinyl pressing.